-The U.S. EPA Energy Star Portfolio Manager tool will be incorporating PUE calculations that are consistent with PUE_1 .
+The U.S. EPA Energy Star Portfolio Manager tool utilizes a PUE definition that is consistent with PUE1.

-The U.S. DOE's DC Pro tool will be incorporating PUE calculations that are consistent with PUE2.
+The U.S. DOE's DC Pro tool uses PUE definitions that are consistent with PUE2.

-The US Green Building Council's forthcoming LEED credit adaptations for data centers has information related to the amount and type of monitoring equipment that are either prerequisites or for achieving additional points in the monitoring and verification credit category.
+The forthcoming LEED Data Centers standard has information related to the amount and type of monitoring equipment that are either prerequisites or for achieving additional points in the monitoring and verification credit category.
 The PUE definition used is consistent with PUE2.